 As a multi-member LLC, the IRS treats you as a partnership.
 Your business profits still will not be taxed as a separate entity from your personal tax return, but you must pay taxes specifically on your share of the profits and losses.
 You’ll need to outline each person’s share in an LLC operating agreement, and it’s worth the cost of hiring an accountant or other tax professional to help you navigate shares and deductions.

-Some commonly applied tax write-offs for small businesses include:
+Some examples of common tax write-offs for businesses include:

 - Advertising and Marketing